TechHutTV/homelab/storage/README.md

 **Removing Proxmox Subscription Notice** (not currently working)

 **Disable Enterprise Repositories**
-Node > Repositories.
-Now click Add and enable the no subscription repository.
+1. Node > Repositories.
+Disable the enterprise repositories.
+2. Now click Add and enable the no subscription repository.
 Finally, go Updates > Refresh.
+3. Upgrade your system.

 **Delete local-lvm and Resize local**
+My boot drive is small and I run all my containers and virtual machine disks on a seperate storage pool.
+So the lvm paritiion is not nessesary for me and goes unused.
+If you're running everything off the same boot drive for fast storage skips this.
+Also you should check out this [video](https://www.youtube.com/watch?v=czQuRgoBrmM).
 1. Delete local-lvm manually from web interface.
 2. Run the following commands
 ```